 Kris has served as an interpreter since 1981 in Texas, California, overseas, and in Alabama since 2012.
 He currently provides interpreting services in Alabama through his agency, Sign Language Interpreting Services, LLC.
 He currently holds NIC and Ed:K-12 certifications.
 Kris states, "I plan to continue to serve the board as Treasurer by maintaining accurate financial records, working as a team member with our Board, and supporting our members."

 Daniella Lesley is a CODA with several other Deaf family members.
-She graduated in 2018 from Troy University with a Bachelor's degree in Interpreting.
+She graduated in 2018 from Troy University with a Bachelor's degree in Interpreting and more recently graduated in 2021 with a Master's degree in Master of Science in Management with a focus in Leadership.
 She started working professionally as an interpreter in August of 2015.
 She went on to take the NIC and passed it in May of 2018.
 She currently works as a full-time staff interpreter at Alabama Institute for Deaf and Blind, Mobile Regional Center.
 She also works for Sorenson Communications.
+She serves on the ALRID board as the Southwest Region Representative as well.
+Dani lives in Mobile with her husband, 3 wonderful children and 2 fur babies.
 She is excited to see what the next few years will bring for ALRID and cannot wait to see what workshops ALRID will have!

 Robin Sweeney, is a Nationally certified interpreter, currently working as the AIDB- Special Projects Interpreter Coordinator at the North campus in Decatur, AL. Robin has been a community interpreter for approximately 20 years with a desire for continuous growth opportunities to better serve the Deaf community.